Omolara5861/meme-picker/README.md

 # Pumpkin's Purrfect Meme Picker
 This project is part of the Essential Javascript Concept Module from Scrimba's `The Frontend Career Path Course`.
-It is an app that will give you a cat themed meme that matches the mood selected by a user.
+It is an app that will give you a cat themed meme that matches the mood selected from the list of emotions on the page.

 ## Concepts Learned